Hvar Itinerary – the best of Hvar Island in 3, 5 or 7 days

 7-day Hvar itinerary

-One week is the perfect amount of time to discover Hvar Island and it’s surroundings, work on your tan on the most beautiful Hvar beaches, venture off the beaten path and explore the surrounding islands.
+One week is the perfect amount of time to discover Hvar Island and its surroundings, work on your tan on the most beautiful Hvar beaches, venture off the beaten path and explore the surrounding islands.

 Day 1 – Hvar Town